 - Size of stabilizers

 - Distance between the PDM stabilizer and the first stabilizer above the motor.

-The steerable Downhole Mud Motor systems are particularly valuable where:
+The steerable Downhole Mud Motor systems are precious where:

-Changes in the direction of the borehole are difficult to achieve; where directional control is difficult to maintain in the tangent sections of the well (such as in formations with dipping beds) where frequent changes may be required.
+- Changes in the direction of the borehole are challenging to achieve, where directional control is difficult to maintain in the tangent sections of the well.
+For example, formations with dipping beds where there may be a requirement for frequent changes.

-The steerable systems are used in conjunction with MWD tools which contain petrophysical and directional sensors.
-These types of MWD tools are often called Logging Whilst Drilling, LWD tools.
+- Another application uses steerable systems with MWD tools containing petrophysical and directional sensors.
+We call these MWD tools Logging While Drilling or LWD tools.

-The petrophysical sensors are used to detect changes in the properties of the formations (lithology, resistivity or porosity) whilst drilling and therefore determine if a change in direction is required.
+- The petrophysical sensors detect changes in the properties of the formations (lithology, resistivity, or porosity) whilst drilling.
+Therefore, we can determine if there is a requirement for a change in direction.

-Effectively the steerable downhole mud motor assembly is being used to track desirable formation properties and place the wellbore in the most desirable location from a reservoir engineering perspective.
+- Effectively, the steerable downhole mud motor assembly will track desirable formation properties and place the wellbore in the most desirable location from a reservoir engineering perspective.

-The term “Geosteering” is often used when the steerable system is used to drill a directional well in this way.
+Often, we use the term “Geosteering” when applying the steerable system to drill a directional well in this way.

 Operation of a Steerable Downhole Drilling Mud Motor System